percyfal/repaper/README.md

 allows you to fine-tune the value of `{threads}` for rules that have multi-threading capacity.

 Alternatively, you can fine-tune the requirements of rules via a cluster configuration file (e.g. *cluster.yaml*) and submit using the following command

-	snakemake rule --cluster-config cluster.yaml -j 20 " -t {cluster.time} -p {cluster.partition} -A {cluster.account} -n {cluster.n}"
+	snakemake rule --cluster-config cluster.yaml -j 20 --cluster " sbatch -t {cluster.time} -p {cluster.partition} -A {cluster.account} -n {cluster.n}"

 Some analysis folders have an sbatch.sh file for use with the SLURM queue manager.
 Submitting is done as follows